 I think you all know that I'm a big fan of OXO kitchen products and use them daily.
 I've had the pleasure of getting to know some members of the OXO team and gotten the opportunity to test many of their products.
 So far my only complaint is that I don't have a large enough kitchen to have all their tools because I certainly want them.
 And so it was my pleasure to lend them a hand in baking to raise money for a great cause.

-Sadly, a long time employee of theirs lost a son to pediatric cancer and that prompted OXO to create the Good Cookies project to raise funds for research.
+Good Cookies project to raise funds for research.
 They will donate a portion of the proceeds from the sale of specially marked tools so please visit the site and see the complete list.

 And what are you going to do with those tools?
 You're going to bake amazing cookies.
 I don't know what you consider amazing but my definition pretty much always includes peanut butter and chocolate.
 And more peanut butter.
 Lots more.
 Enjoy!